Questions and answers about Viking

 Where does Viking take place?

-In Sweden the exercise takes place at the Swedish Armed Forces’ facilities in Enköping, Karlskrona, Kungsängen and Uppsala.
-In addition, civilian and military actors in Brazil, Bulgaria, Finland, Ireland and Serbia are part of the exercise.
+In Sweden Viking 18 took place at the Swedish Armed Forces’ facilities in Enköping, Karlskrona, Kungsängen and Uppsala.
+In addition, civilian and military actors in Brazil, Bulgaria, Finland, Ireland and Serbia were part of the exercise.

-Fictive UN regional offices and NATO brigade headquarters will be established at the sites in Brazil, Bulgaria, Finland, Ireland and Serbia during the exercise.
-The sites are responsible for organizing their parts of the exercise, coordinate the writing of the game and recruit participants.
-An FBA adviser supports the site in Brazil.
+Fictive UN regional offices and NATO brigade headquarters were established at the sites in Brazil, Bulgaria, Finland, Ireland and Serbia during the exercise.
+The sites were responsible for organizing their parts of the exercise, coordinate the writing of the game and recruit participants.

 How many people participate in the exercise?